redtexts/texts/gorter_1920_open_letter_to_lenin.md

 The revolution in Russia was victorious with the help of the poor peasants.
 This should always be borne in mind here in Western Europe and all the world over.
 But the workers in Western Europe stand alone: this should never be forgotten in Russia.

-### The proletariat in Western Europe stands alone.
+## The proletariat in Western Europe stands alone.

 This is the absolute truth: and on this truth our tactics must be based.
 All tactics that are not based on this are false, and lead the proletariat to terrible defeat.

 Practice also has proved that these assertions are true, for the poor peasants in Western Europe have not only no programme and failed to claim the land, but they do not even stir now that Communism is approaching.
 As I have observed before, this statement is not to be taken absolutely literally.
 There are regions in Western Europe where, as we have mentioned before, landed property on a large scale is predominant, and where the peasants are therefore in favour of Communism.
 There are yet other regions where the local conditions are such that the poor peasants may be won for Communism.
 But these regions are comparatively small.
 Neither do I wish to imply that quite at the close of the revolution, when all things are coming down, there will be no poor peasants coming to our side.
 They undoubtedly will.
 That is why we must carry on an unceasing propaganda amongst them.
 Our tactics, however, must be adopted for the beginning and for the course of the revolution.
 What I mean is the general trend, the general tendency of conditions.
-And it is on these alone that our tactics must be based.
+And it is on these alone that our tactics must be based.^[You, Comrade, will surely not try and win in an argu­ment by taking the assertions of your opponent in too absolute a sense, as small minds do.
+My above remark, therefore, is meant for the latter.]

 From this there follows in the first place -- and it should be clearly, emphatically and plainly stated -- that in Western Europe the real revolution, that is to say the overthrow of Capitalism, and the erection and permanent institution of Communism, for the time being is possible only in those countries where the proletariat BY ITSELF is strong enough against all the other classes -- in Germany, England, and Italy, where the help of the poor peasants is not possible.
 In the other countries the revolution can only be prepared as yet by means of propaganda, organisation and fighting.
 The revolution itself can only follow when the economic conditions will be thus much shaken through the revolution in the big States (Russia, Germany, and England), that the bourgeois class will have grown sufficiently weak.
 For you will agree with me that we cannot base our tactics on events that may come, but that may also never happen (help from the Russian armies, risings in India, terrible crises, etc., etc.).